 However, with the right strategies, a positive approach and continued support from your Supervising Social Worker you will hopefully be able to manage, and ultimately develop the behavioural habits of children in your care – putting them on the path to developing important life skills and developing a positive and fulfilling future for themselves.

 In this guide, we offer 9 behavioural management strategies you can use to provide consistent, fair and effective parenting at home.
+They are:

-1. Follow the ABC of Behaviour Management
+1. Follow the ABC of behaviour management

 With a view to better understand where misbehaviour stems from, psychologists created the ABC Behaviour Chart, which considers behavioural triggers, actions to combat misbehaviour, and the consequences of such behaviour.
 In this model, the ABC stands for: